xianlinbox/daily_practise/aws-solution-architect/compute.md

 CPU is not configurable, it go with RAM, more RAM means more CPU

+By default, it runs in AWS owned VPC, has public access, if VPC-enabled, it will only access your VPC network.

+layers: help lambda to reuse code

 # # Load Balancer:

 CLB -> ALB (Http/webcocket)/NLB (TLS/TCP; high performance, low latency)/GWLB (ip level)